 “What are you going to do with them?”
 The clerk’s voice came again, drifting past the twins into the stairwell.
 The officer’s reply was garbled, but Maebhe caught “depends” and “cooperate.”

-Kieran dragged her back up the stairs and into their room, shutting and locking the door behind him.
+Kieran dragged her all the way back up the stairs and into their room, shutting and locking the door behind him.
 Pushing Maebhe out of his way, he dragged a chair over to the door, propped it up and hooked it around the door handle. Íde watched with wide eyes, frozen in the act of folding a shirt.

 “What are you doing?” she asked.